BenedictWilkins/disentangling-reafference/README.md

 ### Reproducability instructions

 To run experiments it is advised to create a fresh python environment.
-This can be done with [anaconda](https://www.anaconda.com/) After install anaconda your terminal should have a prefix like - `(base) NAME:DIR`
+This can be done with [anaconda](https://www.anaconda.com/).
+After installing anaconda your terminal should have a prefix like - `(base) NAME:DIR`

 Create a new conda environment: